Understanding Millennials in the Workforce

 This again has a lot to do with digitization.
 Millennials are now more aware of the problems.
 They understand the role of community participation in combating social and environmental issues.
 They are more than willing to do their part.

 84 percent of millennial employees gave to charity, and 70 percent donated more than an hour to a charitable cause.
 (Millennial Impact Report: 2015)

 Organizations should, therefore, make more efforts to connect millennials to various social and environmental causes.

 88% prefer a collaborative work culture than one driven by competition (Payscale)

 Millennials are collaborative, supportive and they are excellent team players.
 They perform better when they are in teams.
-They are also more welcoming to ideas and input coming from different people with diverse outlook and background.
+They are also more welcoming to ideas and input coming from different people with diverse outlooks and backgrounds.
 Likewise, they believe that collaboration brings out the best results.

-They’ve lived in an hyper-connected world of social networking.
-Socialization is an important part of their lifestyle.
-They have an innate need to exchange their views and ideas and therefore seek a similar environment at work.
+Millennials have lived in a hyper-connected world of social networking.
+Socialization is an integral part of their lifestyle.
+They have an innate need to exchange their views and ideas and seek a similar environment at work.

 Hence, cultures and work environments that promote collaborative work will quickly become the norm.